janwerkhoven/nginx-ember-fastboot-stack-generator/README.md

 eval "bash generate.sh foo.bar.com 8000 v8.12.0"
 ```

-Warning: This install is quite opinionated and expects you to have a specific setup:
+Warning: This generator is quite opinionated and expects you to have a specific setup:

-This install assumes:

-1. You are using a remote Ubuntu server.
+1. You have a remote Unix based server (Ubuntu, Debian, Fedora, ...).
 2. You are SSH-ed into your server.
 3. Your user has `sudo` privileges.
 4. You have a second user named `deploy` who does not have `sudo` privileges.